 She heard the question in the statement.
 “She was with me, when Kale attacked,” she whispered, choking.

 They had disobeyed Lady Thyra that day.
-Her mother had told Neola to remain at Havenknoll, but she had wanted to pick duckberries with Lapis and Endre.
+Her mother had told Neola to remain at Havenknoll, but she wanted to pick duckberries with Lapis and Endre.
 She snuck out and ran to the berry patches.
 She arrived, out of breath, laughing, beaming at her cleverness in escaping.
-Lapis had laughed with her and handed her a basket, which she cheerfully accepted, and they set to work picking.
+Lapis laughed with her and handed her a basket, which she cheerfully accepted, and they set to work picking.

 The air had smelled so fresh, so sweet, carrying the deep scent of warm pine and mature leaves mingled with the sugary odor of blooming sweethems, a droopy pink flower with purple-edged petals.
 The tent caterpillars had covered the bushes with their web-like cocoons, and the strands stuck to everything.
 Lapis rolled up her sleeves so the lace of her dress did not catch the tiny branches or brush through the caterpillars.
 Neola had teased her about appropriate attire for forest foraging, which, oddly, did not include tea dresses.